Measurements of Dihadron Correlations Relative to the Event Plane in Au+Au Collisions at $\sqrt{s_{_{\rm NN}}}=200$ GeV: Systematic Uncertainties

 treating the flow modulations $V_{2}$ and $V_{4}$, the near-side Gaussian parameters $A_{\rm ns}$ and $\sigma_{\rm ns}$, and the negative dipole magnitude $A_{\rm dipole}$ as free parameters.
 Figure~\ref{fig:estruct} (upper panels) shows the fits by Eq.~(\ref{eq:estruct}) to the raw correlation functions in six $\phis$ slices for $3<\ptt<4$~\gev\ and $1<\pta<2$~\gev.
-The fits are shown in the solid curves.
+The fits are shown by the solid curves.
 The dashed curves show the fitted flow backgrounds.
 The lower panels of Fig.~\ref{fig:estruct} show the correlation functions after subtracting the fitted flow backgrounds.
 The fitted near-side Gaussian and the negative dipole are depicted individually.

 As seen from the $\chi^{2}/${\sc ndf} written in each upper panel, the fits by Eq.~(\ref{eq:estruct}) are generally good.
 This is also true for the other $\ptt$ and $\pta$ bins.
 However, the fitted flow modulations (written in the lower panels) are significantly larger than the measured ones for the out-of-plane $\phis$ slices, much beyond their systematic uncertainties quoted in Table~\ref{tab:v2v2}.
-In other words, in order to eliminate the away-side double-peak, an anisotropic flow that is much larger than experimentally measured is required, consistent with our earlier observation.
-Moreover, the deviations of the fitted flow modulations from the measured ones vary from slice to slice, which should not be the case if the measured flow parameters that we used were simply in error.
+In other words, in order to eliminate the away-side double-peak, an anisotropic flow that is much larger than that measured by the two-particle cumulant method is required, consistent with our earlier observation.
+Moreover, the deviations of the fitted flow modulations from the measured ones vary from slice to slice (non-monotonically), which should not be the case if the measured flow parameters that we used were simply in error.
 Qualitatively the same features are observed for the other $\ptt$ and $\pta$ bins.
-These free fit results demonstrate that the fit model of Eq.~(\ref{eq:estruct}) cannot be the correct functional form to describe the dihadron correlation signal with a high $\pt$ trigger particle.
+These free fit results suggest that the near-side Gaussian and the negative dipole in the fit model of Eq.~(\ref{eq:estruct}) likely do not correspond to the nonflow dihadron correlation signal sought after in this analysis with a high $\pt$ trigger particle.

-We have also used other single-peaked functional forms, e.g., a near-side Gaussian and an away-side Gaussian, in our fit.
-Similar conclusions were obtained.
+We have also used other single-peaked functional forms, e.g.~a near-side Gaussian and an away-side Gaussian, in our fit.
+Similar conclusions were reached.
 The away-side double-peak for the out-of-plane trigger particles cannot be eliminated without using a flow subtraction much larger than experimentally determined, either with or without \zyam.
 Thus, we conclude that the away-side double-peak structure is not an artifact of the \zyam\ flow subtraction procedure used in this analysis.